kalisio/kdk/docs/api/kmap/mixins.md

 See [Kano configuration options](../kano/configuration.md) for more details.
 :::

+This mixin also adds the following internal data properties: variables
+* **variables** the set of available variables in catalog layers
+* **probedLocation** the currently probed location feature (weather or measurement)

 ## Location indicator

 Allow to display an indicator on top of the map indicating the current mouse location: